kevinoliver/xword-shortcuts/README.md

 # xword-shortcuts

-A Safari browser extension that adds keyboard shortcuts to the NYTimes Crossword puzzle for the pencil and pausing.
+A Safari browser extension that adds keyboard shortcuts to the [NYTimes Crossword](https://www.nytimes.com/crosswords) puzzles for the pencil and pausing.

 ## Why

-I like the NYT crossword and normally do it on my phone.
-So when I use the computer for it, I kept wishing there was a faster way to toggle the pencil tool and to pause.
-Maybe I'll solve more of them on my computer now with this.
+I like the New York Times Crossword and normally do it on my phone.
+So when I used the computer for it, I kept wishing there was a faster way to toggle the pencil tool and to pause.
+Maybe I'll solve more of them on my computer now.

 ## Installation